solveignaess/fourspheremodel/README.txt

 Description
 -----------

-These are the scripts to obtain the forward solution for the four sphere head models to obtain the EEG potentials from the point dipole sources located inside the brain.
+These are the scripts to obtain forward solution for the four sphere head models to obtain the EEG potentials from the point dipole sources located inside the brain of 4 different compositions (brain, csf, skull, scalp).

 We implemented, the correct Analytical formulation for this, and an equivalent numerical Finite element model, and provide with the previously presented